Juvenile Assault Charges

 4th Degree Assault charges are typically filed if there are no “serious” injuries.
 Assault 4 is a gross misdemeanor, which is the most serious non-felony charge.
 Assault 4 with sexual motivation is technically not a sex crime.
 However, the court can require an evaluation with a sex offender therapist.
 Depending on the result of the evaluation, the court can order treatment.

-Prosecutors in the courts of King, Pierce, and Thurston County will often times try to transfer a felony juvenile assault charge to adult court, where the penalties are more severe.
-This is especially true if:
+Prosecutors in the courts of King, Snohomish, Pierce, Thurston, & Kitsap County will often try to transfer a felony juvenile assault charge to adult court, where the penalties are more severe.
+Being charged as an adult is more likely if:

-• The juvenile has reached the age of 16
+• The teen has reached the age of 16

 • A weapon was believed to be involved in the assault

-• The juvenile has a prior criminal history
+• The juvenile has a prior criminal record (especially a felony)

-Your juvenile child may have been acting in self defense or protecting another person during the assault.
-These are both valid defenses in Washington State.
-Regardless of what happened, your child deserves the best possible defense.
+Your teen may have been acting in self-defense or protecting another person during the alleged assault.
+We also see cases where law enforcement is relying on witness accounts that are inconsistent and lack credibility.
+Regardless of what happened, your child deserves to have their future protected with the best possible outcome.